abdul-muqtadeer/kubernetes_latest_manifest/README.md

-Just To check if Pipeline is triggering if any changes are done to source code
+Just To check if Pipeline is triggering automatically